Start with the Assessment

 Hourly T&M · 4–8 weeks · 445–890 hrs

-Replace one domain (CRM core, deal management, support desk) while Salesforce keeps running.
+Replace one domain (CRM core, deal management, support desk) while your existing platform keeps running.
 First real savings realized.

 When you're ready · Not before